ksummers92/Trident-Mods/Gantry Blobifier/readme.md

 - The originator of the [Blobifier_X](https://github.com/xuanyuanss/Blobifier_X) also includes a kick attachment for Stealthburner toolheads.
 However, if you are using Filametrix, then it will be incompatible as it mounts to one of the mounting points used by Filametrix.
 - Thank you to the Blobifier_X creator for laying the groundwork for this project.
 - Thank you to @Dendrowen for his original creation of the Blobifier.

+- If you run into any issues, please raise an issue here or contact me on discord (ksummers92)